 on desk are suspected cases of violations, specify on course syllabi.

 Cases of plagiarism often involve students improperly using Internet sources.
 If you allow students to use internet sources in papers for your class, tell them to include the URLs for those sources in their bibliography.
 You should warn them that copying (or closely paraphrasing text) text or figures from a website without citing it and placing it in quotation marks is plagiarism.
 It is no different from doing the same thing with a printed source.
+Inform students that assignments will be submitted to a plagiarism detection program on Blackboard (ie: SafeAssign) will be used.
 Professing ignorance of this rule will not be accepted as a legitimate basis for appealing an accusation of academic dishonesty.

 Approaches to Prevention:

 An excellent discussion of plagiarism can be found at http://www.indiana.edu/~wts/pamphlets/plagiarism.shtml